Loads

 A green line indicates that the calculated load is between 75% and 100% of the theoretical capacity.

-A grey line indicates that the calculated load is between 50% and 75% of the theoretical capacity.
+A gray line indicates that the calculated load is between 50% and 75% of the theoretical capacity.

 A yellow line indicates that the calculated load is between 0% and 50% of the theoretical capacity.